Julián Bolívar: Peninsular War

 At the outbreak of the war, a popular uprising forced the military governor, Field marshal Mendoza, to give up his post and Bolívar was appointed interim governor and president of the war committee in June 1808.
 As commander-in-chief of the forces at Gerona, he repelled two French attacks, led by General Duhesme, on 20 June and 20 July.

 Promoted to brigadier, Bolívar relinquished his interim command to the new military governor, General Álvarez de Castro, and returned to his earlier appointment of teniente de rey.
 He again distinguished himself in defending the fortified town against attacks by Saint-Cyr and, later, Augereau.

 With Álvarez de Castro gravely ill, Bolívar once again took provisional charge on 9 December and, on 10 December 1809, capitulated.

-After the war, Bolívar was reinstated as a brigadier, 20 Otober 1815, and two days later, Fernando VII promoted him to field marshal.
+After the war, Bolívar was reinstated as a brigadier, 20 October 1815, and two days later, Fernando VII promoted him to field marshal.